e3prom/rVRRPd/README.md

    * Set the secret key (or password) to be shared between the virtual routers.
 * When master, install a static default route with a next-hop of `10.240.0.254`.

-Finally run the binary executable `main` you just built using the command-line parameter `-m1`, to start the daemon in foreground mode:
+Finally run the binary executable you just built using the command-line parameter `-m1`, to start the daemon in foreground mode:
 ```bash
 $ sudo rvrrpd -m1 -c conf/rvrrpd.conf
 Starting rVRRPd